Lesson 11 – Power Distribution#

 5 |

 Understand: The key to circuit protection is to figure out the flow of currents in the system.
-Since we can consider a bus to be the same thing as a node, the total current flowing into the bus will be equal to the total current flowing out of it.
-We are building upon the design of the previous
+Since a bus is the same as a node, the total current flowing into the bus equals the total current flowing out of it.

 Identify Key Information:

-Knowns: We know the required voltages and currents for all loads, the transformer turns ratio
+Knowns: Voltages and currents for all loads, transformer turns ratio a = 4.75.

-Unknowns: The total current draw of the generator, the power it supplies to the system, and the locations for circuit breakers.
+Unknowns: Total current draw of the generator, power supplied, and circuit breaker locations/ratings.

 Assumptions: None.

-Answer: The power distribution system with circuit protection as shown in the previous diagram must provide 3.42 kW of power.
+Answer: The power distribution system with circuit protection as shown must provide 3.42 kW of power.

 Understand: This example considers the scenario where a DC Bus is required.
 We will need to solve for power to figure out circuit breaker A.